 Are you thinking of purchasing a new bed base but keeping your existing mattress?
 Its always worth taking the time to measure the width, length and depth of your mattress – and passing this information on to us when you order your bed.

 As we make each bed base to order alterations can always be made to accommodate non standard mattress sizes.
-Our beds are made as standard to accommodate a mattress between 18 and 22cm in depth and to standard metric UK sizes e.g. 135x190cm for a double, 150x200cm for a king size etc. Other companies may work to imperial measurements which can add a couple of centimetres onto the overall dimensions of the mattress.
+Our beds are made as standard to accommodate a mattress of approximately 20cm in depth (many of the photographs on the website show beds with a 20-25cm mattress) and to standard metric UK sizes e.g. 135x190cm for a double, 150x200cm for a king size etc. Other companies may work to imperial measurements which can add a couple of centimetres onto the overall dimensions of the mattress.
 Some mattress companies make mattresses mainly for the continental or US markets, these sizes are different again.
 As every bed is made to order we can usually tailor your bed to fit non-standard mattress sizes.

-Using a very deep mattress can obscure the headboard on the majority of our designs, but this can be easily avoided in most cases by letting us know in advance that changes need to be made to the base.
+Using a very deep mattress can obscure the headboard on the majority of our designs, and cause the mattress to overhang on upholstered frames, but this can be easily avoided in most cases by letting us know in advance that changes need to be made to the base.
 We can increase the mattress gap in the headboard panel – this raises the position of the headboard on taller legs – which will ensure that the beautiful timber you have chosen will not be covered by the mattress, duvets and pillows when the bed is dressed.
+How much variation we can offer depends on the specific design, please get in touch for more information.

 It is worth pointing out however that such changes to the headboard cannot be made to the Japanese style beds in our range such as the Kyoto, Kumo, Kobe and Oregon.
-As the headboard is attached to the side and centre rails (not supported by legs), increasing the headboard height on these designs is not advisable.
-In these instances it may be a better option to order the bed without a headboard and order a separate panel to be attached to the wall for your headboard.
-Call us to discuss your options.
+As the headboard is attached to the side and centre rails (not supported by legs), there is no mattress gap.
+We can typically add 5cm to these headboard panels, but for a larger panel we would recommend buying a frame without a headboard, and wall mounting a large panel instead.
+Call us to discuss your options or to learn more about any associated costs of these customisations.

 Changing the Bed Size?